vibhusrinivasan/tasklist/blog-post.md

-Agentic workflows are especially valuable for learning and relearning.
-Today, I explored how quickly a basic task list application could be built—completing the project in about 30 minutes.
+Agentic workflows offer significant advantages for both learning and skill refreshment.
+As someone who previously wrote code regularly, I’ve noticed that technical proficiency can diminish over time without consistent practice.
+Recently, I explored how GitHub Copilot’s agentic capabilities could assist in regaining and enhancing my coding skills.
+Using these tools, I was able to build a basic task list application in approximately 30 minutes—a process that would have previously taken much longer.

 Here’s how agents accelerated the process: